localpreservation/localpreservation.github.io/README.md

 >“Open means anyone can freely access, use, modify, and share for any purpose (subject, at most, to requirements that preserve provenance and openness).”

 In support of this principle, resources developed by the Local Preservation School team are published under a [Creative Commons Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 In some cases, we have adapted existing resources published under a Creative Commons Attribution or Share-Alike license where additional requirements may apply to future reuse.
-This site is published using the [Long Haul Jekyll theme](http://github.com/brianmaierjr/long-haul) which is shared under an [MIT License](https://github.com/brianmaierjr/long-haul/blob/master/LICENSE).
+This site is published using the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes) which is available under an [MIT License](https://github.com/mmistakes/minimal-mistakes/blob/master/LICENSE).

 ## Project Team